 I don’t write about God.
 I write about the devil who took my father away and cursed me with the same disease.
 My eyes turn yellow too.
 Can I outrun this long enough to spill all the devil’s secrets?

 Because my own secret is, as a horror writer, I’m always scared.
 Writers write to process life: loss, love, existential dread, etc. As an eternal scaredy-cat, most of my work has an autobiographical horror to it, and my novel is no exception.
-Dawn’s personal trauma comes from my past abusive relationships, postpartum depression, and pressure to be a “good girl” in a world that enjoys making painful patriarchal examples out of “good girls.”
+Dawn’s trauma was first mine.

-So, while Dawn’s trauma was always my own, COVID-19 forced me to examine the trauma of every character.
+But COVID-19 forced me to zoom out and examine a world in pain.
 Suddenly, I was my anxious, conspiracy-obsessed antagonist—or is that my Facebook friend from college?
-Then I was Dawn’s hesitant friend Amy, a nurse who knew it would be bad before everyone else—or is that my best friend?
-I had a panic attack as Dawn’s love interest, Erin, terrified for my aging mother with the bad leg—or is that my former coworker who’s mother just had her knee replaced?
+Then I was Dawn’s hesitant friend Andrea, a nurse who knew it would be bad before everyone else—or is that my best friend?
+I had a panic attack as Dawn’s love interest, Kate, terrified for my aging mother with the bad leg—or is that my former coworker who’s mother just had her knee replaced?

 Every character in my novel who holds their breath and waits for the next infection, the next quarantine, the next death became my neighbor.
 I didn’t realize when I wrote about face masks, reactive government policies, and those peripheral friends who lean back in their smug social distancing chairs and tell you you’re overreacting to death, that I would write my actual future.
 I thought Dawn was my past.